Determine Your Skin Type: A Quick At-Home Experiment

 How to Determine Your Skin Type?

-- You have oily skin type if you find pronounced marks on both sheets
+You have an oily skin type if you find pronounced marks on both sheets

 Additional Parameters For Skin Classification